Why Attendance Matters

 Attendance Resources for Families

-Absences add up: Missing just two days a month means a child misses 10% of the school year, which can affect a their academic success.
+Missing just two days of schools a month means they are chronically absent, which can affect their academic success.

 Here are ways to help build good attendance habits: